YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 In addition, I incorporated mitigation measures for overfitting issues through **adopting data augmentation**, such as rotation, horizontal flip, gaussian blur and adding noise, **incorporating cross validation sets** as well as **placing batch normalisation layers** in the model architecture.

-This project is strucutured with the four large segments as follow:
+This project is structured with the four large segments as follow:

-* Data - this section includes preparataion of importing and formatting data, exploratory data analysis, and data processing and augmentation prior to training.
+* Data - this section includes preparation of importing and formatting data, exploratory data analysis, and data processing and augmentation prior to training.
-* Model architecture - this segment focuses on building an tailored arthitecture for the project.
+* Model architecture - this segment focuses on building an tailored architecture for the project.
 Two convolutional blocks, Resnet blocks and Squeeze and Excitation blocks (SE blocks), are built in the architecture.
 * Training - this segment provides explanations and codes around loss function, metrics and training hyperparameters and how they are built in the TrainingPipeline class.
 * Result Analysis - this section outlines the results of validation sets and new test dataset.
 In addition, testing on newly-downloaded datasets is undertaken in this section.